Trump ramps up expulsions of migrant youth, citing virus

 “This boy has gone through multiple traumas, ending with the experience of being placed on a plane by himself and flown to a country where no one knew he was coming,” she said.

 U.S. Customs and Border Protection began the expulsions in late March, using the emergency as justification for disregarding the Flores rules.
-CBP said it processed 166 children last month as “unaccompanied" minors, meaning they would be taken to HHS youth holding facilities and allowed to stay in the U.S. at least temporarily, and the remaining 600 were processed as “single minors” and expelled.
+CBP said it processed 166 children last month as “unaccompanied" minors, meaning they would be taken to HHS youth holding facilities and allowed to stay in the U.S. at least temporarily, and the remaining 600 were expelled.

 But HHS says it received just 58 unaccompanied minors in April.
 Spokesmen for both agencies were not immediately able to address the discrepancy.